yusriso/miks-sentiment-analysis/miks_sentiment_case_study.md

 ## Method 2: TF-IDF + Logistic Regression

-A real, trainable classifier learned from the 236 labeled comments.
+Pairing Term Frequency and Inverse Document Frequency with a logistic regression was the next logical step.
+Term Frequency measures how much a word shows up in a single comment whereas inverse document frequency measures how rare a word is throughout all of the comments in the dataset.
+By multing them together we get a score for each word and comment making it easier to tell comments apart.
+This is trainable classifier learned from the 236 labeled comments.
 Given how small that labeled set is, especially the 23-example Mixed class, I used **5-fold stratified cross-validation** instead of a single train/test split.
+Through this stratified cross validation we split our gold set five ways and use fold 1 to predict folds 2 through 5.
+Then we use fold 2 to predict 1,3,4,5 and so on.
 A single split would have given an accuracy number that swung heavily depending on luck of the draw (per-fold accuracy in this run ranged from 44.7% to 63.8%, a 19-point spread on the same data and same model).

 **Results:**
 - **56.4% accuracy** (62.4% excluding Mixed)